 Below, we list some examples of tools that are often mentioned on forums such as Quora and in job postings.
 This overview follows the phases of the workflow that was described above and is not meant to be exhaustive: it is just meant to give you pointers on where to start.

 Setting up your workspace.
 It's is probably the first step in the workflow.
 You’re probably going to need a coding editor if you’re planning on programming.
-Consider VIM, TextMate, Sublime Text or a fully-fledged IDE such as RStudio, Spyder, … You can also consider installing Git or some other versioning control system to manage your source code.
+Workspace by DataCamp is perfect for this.

 Getting your data.
 The basic building stone of your workflow is data.
 So you first need to have a clue of where you can obtain this data.
 The first way to get a hold of your data is through your network.
 Sources are very important because the data doesn’t always come to you but the story does.
 Then it’s your job to find the data to corroborate the story you hear from your sources.

 The second way to obtain your data is through open data platforms.
 There are a lot of them out there, but resources that stand out are the World Bank and United Nations websites, Data Portals, and DataHub.
 You also have the U.S. Government's open data and the U.K. Government's Open data, and many other governmental websites with open data.

 To learn more about the value that open data can render, check out the Open Data Institute Courses, the e-learning program from the European Data Portal, ...